« Un violon au top! »

 Le Monde, France

-Marina plays a Giuseppe Gagliano from 1762.
+Marina plays a violin by Giuseppe Gagliano from 1762.